 Once the pasta is almost done cooking, heat a large pan over high heat with a drizzle of olive oil.
 Once the pan is hot, lower the heat to medium and add the butter.
 Once the butter is melted, add in the garlic and cook for 30 seconds until fragrant.

 Pour in 1/2 a cup of pasta water into the pan along with the zest of 1/2 a lemon.
 Lower the heat to low and let this mixture simmer until the pasta is ready.

 Once the pasta has cooked, use a slotted spoon to scoop the pasta into the pan.
 Top the pasta with the grated parmesan and give it a toss.
-Add in the cream cheese pieces and stir it in until melted - this may take a few minutes for the cream cheese to fully melt and become incorporated.
+Add in the goat cheese pieces and stir it in until melted - this may take a few minutes for the goat cheese to fully melt and become incorporated.
 Just keep stirring.

 Add the lemon juice (from half a lemon) along with a pinch of salt and freshly ground pepper.
 If you want more lemon flavor, feel free to squeeze in more lemon juice.
 Otherwise, if you like the taste but want to thin out the consistency of the pasta, scoop more pasta water into the pasta - a couple tablespoons at a time.

 When you're ready to serve, toss the pasta with fresh arugula (and any other ingredients like prosciutto or green peas).
 Top with grated parmesan, if desired.